GATHERING

 OFFERING INVITATION (Gifts may be made online via debit or credit card using the QR code on the back of the bulletin)

-A sheet music with words and notes
+A sheet music with text and notes AI-generated content may be incorrect.

 OFFERING PRAYER